 5. Take a Boat Tour Down the River

 The Chicago River is beautiful, even if it isn’t the cleanest river in the world.
 Several companies will take you on different tours of the river, whether to learn about Chicago’s architectural history (ever heard of Frank Lloyd Wright?) or just to see the sights.
 You’ll also get a great view of the skyline, so long as the big silver building that is Trump tower doesn’t get in the way.
 Either way, it’s a must for your summer bucket list.
+Get adventurous and find a kayak too!

 6. Walk down the Magnificent Mile

-This beautiful mile long stretch is lined with high-end shops, big department stores, large chains and restaurants and more.
+This beautiful mile long stretch is lined with high-end shops, big department stores, large chains and restaurants, that Chicago skyline, and more.
 “The shopping in Chicago may not be like New York, but as someone who gets overwhelmed easily, it’s great to window shop in fancy stores and pick up some Garrett’s popcorn along the way!” said Mishell.
 If you’re feeling luxurious, you can stop into one of the big-name chains like Louis Vuitton and Chanel.
 Or get more bang for your buck and head into Uniqlo or Forever 21.

 7. Explore the Museums and Museum Campus